The evolving expectations of today’s healthcare consumer

 Artificial intelligence derived from NLP

 Patient survey comments and other unstructured texts are a rich source of information, offering nuance to quantitative results.
 AI spots emerging themes that are difficult to replicate by human review, due to the sheer volume of comments.
-The results enable service recovery, offer insights on the experience of new care models, and inform care redesign efforts.
+The results enable service recovery, offer healthcare consumer insights on the experience of new care models, and inform care redesign efforts.

 Invite patient input at scale